dalenguyen/firebase-wordpress-plugin/README.md

 If installing the plugin from wordpress.org:

-1. Upload the entire `/firebase-for-wordpress` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/integrate-firebase` directory to the `/wp-content/plugins/` directory.
-2. Activate Firebase WordPress Plugin through the 'Plugins' menu in WordPress.
+2. Activate Integrate Firebase Plugin through the 'Plugins' menu in WordPress.
 3. Profit.

 ## Frequently Asked Questions

-### What can I do with this Firebase for WordPress plugin?
+### What can I do with this Integrate Firebase plugin?

 At version 0.2.0, user can integrate Firebase authentication to WordPress.
 That means you can log in, log out and show data only to logged in users.